 You normally don’t have to worry about the rainy weather when you have an outdoor wedding in Summer.
 The daylight saving always gives you adequate time to arrange all the formalities, the chance to take the beautiful sunset wedding photos and the opportunity to organize a Same Day Edit Video during your reception.

 The only shortage of summer is the heat.
 The temperature may come to 40 degrees on some Summer days in Melbourne.
 When you planning an outdoor wedding, especially an outdoor ceremony in the middle afternoon, it is always good to find a spot under the shade and prepare enough water for your guests.
-Retouch to get the sweat off and avoid the make-up melt are always challenging.
+Retouch to get the sweat off and avoid the make-up melt are important as well.

 Autumn is another peak season for weddings in Melbourne and 26% of the weddings being held from March to May last year.
 The weather is a comfort for the couple and all the vendors in an Autumn Wedding The colour changing trees in the venues or the parks will provide a perfect backdrop for your Wedding Photography.